About Our Program

 Master of Arts (MA)

 In addition to course work and practicum placements, the MA program requires the student to complete an original research study and write an MA thesis under the supervision of a key faculty member and a thesis committee.
 The MA program is highly competitive with enrolment in the MA program currently limited to 5-7 new students per year.
 It is geared towards students who are interested in research careers and perhaps pursuing a Ph.D.
 For the MA, preference is given to students who apply for full-time status.
 Full-time students who are accepted into this program will be entitled to the stipends and bursaries typically awarded to Brock full-time graduate students.
 MA students may choose to specialize in ABA, take our BACB approved ABA courses and become eligible for certification as a BCBA after completing their degree and experience hours.
+MA students will be required to attend evening classes at the St. Catharines campus during the week.

 Master of Applied Disability Studies (M.ADS)